 - 1. The District must conduct an MDR pursuant to the rules previously discussed. - 2.
-When behavior is not a manifestation of the child's disability, or when the child with a disability is removed from his or her current placement pursuant to the Special Circumstances 45-day rule, irrespective of whether the behavior is determined to be a manifestation of the child's disability, the ARDC must: - a. determine the educational services for a FAPE, which may be provided in an interim alternative educational setting (IAES): - i. to enable the child to continue to participate in the general education curriculum, although in another setting; and - ii. to enable the child to progress toward meeting the goals set out in the child's IEP - b. provide, as appropriate, a functional behavior assessment and behavioral intervention services and modifications, that are designed to address the behavior violation so that it does not recur, and - c. determine the IAES. - i. for disciplinary placements that would result in a change of placement, the IAES shall be determined by the ARDC.
+When behavior is not a manifestation of the child's disability, or when the child with a disability is removed from his or her current placement pursuant to the Special Circumstances 45-day rule, irrespective of whether the behavior is determined to be a manifestation of the child's disability, the ARDC must: - a. determine the educational services for a FAPE, which may be provided in an interim alternative educational setting (IAES): - i. to enable the child to continue to participate in the general education curriculum, although in another setting; and - ii. to enable the child to progress toward meeting the goals set out in the child's IEP - b.
+Seek consent from the parent to conduct an FBA, if one has never been done or is more than one year old, and review any previously conducted FBAs and any BIPs developed based on that assessment; and

+- c.
+As necessary, develop a BIP if the student does not have one or revise the plan if the student does have one. - d.
+Determine the IAES for disciplinary placements that would result in a change of placement, the IAES shall be determined by the ARDC.
 The school shall ensure that parents are members of any group making educational placement decisions.